Thames Valley League division 2 match played at the United Reformed Church, Tolworth on 2 November 2021

 It’s a shambles, a nightmare for captains, confusing for players and needs to be rationalised.
 Some clubs opt for two-and-a-half-hour playing sessions and others for three-hour sessions, each of which comes with a variety of different time controls, adding to the confusion.
 I count at least six different time controls in use in the league.
 Sorry, but this needs to be looked at as soon as possible.
 Why not 75 minutes and a 10-second increment for all evening chess?
 That’s fair, easy to understand and provides sufficient time for a perfectly good game.

-A blog by club chairman John Foley covers these issues in more detail
+A blog by club president John Foley covers these issues in more detail

 Stephen Moss, Kingston Thames Valley captain